 For the last 25 years, September 6th has always been a special day for me, it’s my best friends birthday and we used to have a lot of fun partying!
 Now, September 6th also brings tears to my eyes for what our Island and our friends have had to endure whilst earnestly trying to get back up on our feet.
 September 6th 2019 is now the day Hurricane Dorian made landfall in my other life, on the Outer Banks, NC.
 Our captain Jeff moved back to Kill Devil Hills, NC after Irma and is now going through this storm on the anniversary of Irma.
 The news and photos already coming through are showing vast flooding on Ocracoke and Hatteras Islands.

 Our Island has made a remarkable comeback in the last 24 months.
-BVI Traveller have just reported over 500 businesses are back up and running.
+BVI Traveller has just reported over 500 businesses are back up and running.

 - Hotels, Resorts & Villas open have increased from 45 to 225